satwiksps/wafer-mamba/README.md

 #### Ongoing improvements target both accuracy and reliability through:

 - Circuit ablations (varying qubits and entangling layers)
 - Alternative angle embeddings
-- Threshold selection variants
-- Cost-sensitive evaluation
 - Regularization and optimizer schedule tuning
-- Matched-budget **LoRA** on the backbone
+- Tune per‑class thresholds and calibration.​

 Updated metrics and plots will be released in subsequent commits.